ttmarkka/pubslist-generator/README.md

 ![](./files/image.jpg)
 ## Description

-The need for a list of publications in pdf from is ubiquitous in high energy physics.
+The need for a list of publications in pdf form is ubiquitous in high energy physics.
 This script uses the [INSPIRE REST API](https://github.com/inspirehep/rest-api-doc) for gathering the publication data and produces a pdf file via *LaTeX* and *BibTeX*.
 A unique INSPIRE identifier (BAI) is required as input.

 ## BAI